onthebusiness/harelang.org/content/installation.md

 install Hare to your system, run `make install` as root.~~ An install target is not available yet &mdash; stick with `hare.sh` to make it easier to keep your system up-to-date while Hare matures.

+**Note**: For the time being, you will also need to source `harec.sh` from the bootstrap compiler step before using Hare.